INVESTOR HREDD PRECISION TOOLS

 • For each complaint, a statement of the time until complaint resolution

-• Whether the scheme provides (or requires that the entity provides) multiple ways to lodge a grievance
+• Multiple ways to lodge a grievance

 ➔ Fair Wear Foundation’s complaints procedures outline criteria for ensuring the independence of reviewers: “The criteria for selecting a team or organisation include: accessibility, ability to speak the local language(s) and English, knowledge and expertise on labour standards and local law, understanding of Fair Wear, and independence.”[1]
 Additionally, the foundation’s website has a public tracker detailing complaints received, timeline, and the resolution, including whether remedy was provided.